jon4hz/miningcore-devel/docs/postgresql.md

 ```

 ## Deploy postgresql

-To deploy the postgresql database, we'll use the helm chart from bitnami.
+First of all we create an argocd app which will handle the deployment of the helm chart for us.

 1. Create `configs/postgresql.yaml`:
    ```yaml